Skip to Main Content

 Indeed, in 2021 alone there were 3,741 deaths resulting from auto accidents throughout Florida.
 More than 16,000 people sustained “incapacitating” injuries.
 And hundreds of thousands more suffered less-serious injuries that still required medical attention.

-If you have been injured or lost a family member to a car accident, you have a few potential options for seeking compensation.
+If you have been injured or lost a family member to an automobile accident, you have a few potential options for seeking compensation.
 Your own insurance company will likely cover minor injuries and out-of-pocket expenses.
 And if your accident was the result of another driver’s negligence, then their insurance company may be on the hook for more serious injuries and losses.
 A skilled Palmetto Bay car accident lawyer can review your case and assist you in seeking legal damages.

 At Dolan Dobrinsky Rosenblum Bluestein, LLP, we represent car accident victims and their families.
 We work on a contingency-fee basis in personal injury cases.
 This means that you will never have to pay any upfront fees or court costs.
 We only get paid if we recover compensation for you, either by a negotiated settlement or a jury verdict in your favor.